Choose the district before the hotel brand

 These are the official surfaces this page was reviewed against.
 Use them when the decision depends on live provider, transit, event, or venue information.

+Check Brown visit timing before you assume hotels will stay easy.
 Campus visits and admitted-student traffic can change the pressure on downtown rooms and walkable logistics.

+Check whether a WaterFire Saturday changes the Providence weekend shape.
 Event-heavy Saturdays can justify locking dinner earlier than you would on a quieter weekend.

+Check Providence rail timing if the weekend depends on a narrow arrival window.
 Providence feels much easier when the train timing is known before you place the first dinner or hotel bet.

+Check airport logistics if you are flying instead of taking the train.
 Airport timing can decide whether the first night stays simple or becomes a late-arrival recovery move.

 Do not book a random hotel just because the rate looks easier if the walkability tradeoff will weaken the whole weekend.